catseye/Chrysoberyl/article/Languages.md

       a /* should output 337 */
     }

-Castile is an unremarkable programming language which exists mainly because an unremarkable evaluator/compiler for it was written.
+Castile is a simple imperative language with union types.
+It exists mainly because an interpreter-plus-compiler for it was written.
 It is a bit like [ANSI C][] except with proper union types (and no typecasts.)
+Null pointer dereferencing is thus prevented because "null" is a separate type in the union that must be selected explicitly with a `typecase` form.
 Local variables are mutable, but arguments and globals aren't.
 The compiler supports several backends, including [ANSI C][], [Javascript][], and [Ruby][].

 #### Reference Implementation: castile (Python)

 *   license: BSD license
-*   implementation-type: interpreter+compiler
+*   implementation-type: interpreter-plus-compiler
 *   host-language: [Python][]
 *   target-languages: [ANSI C][], [Javascript][], [Ruby][], stackmac